-Northern peatlands cover only 3% of the global land area but contain \sim 30% of the soil carbon (C) (Yu et al., 2014).
-Pristine peatlands, characterized by waterlogged situations, accumulate CO_2 from the atmosphere as partially decayed vegetation, owing to the anoxic and cool conditions constraining the decomposition of organic matter (Gorham, 1991).
-Multi-year field measurements indicate that northern peatlands are currently sinks for CO_2 with a net uptake rate between 0 to \sim 200 g CO_2 -C m-2 yr-1 (\sim 0.1 to 0.5 Pg C yr-1 globally) (Roulet et al., 2007; Nilsson et al., 2008; Dinsmore et al., 2010; Helfter et al., 2015; Lu et al., 2017; Flanagan and Syed, 2011).
+Northern peatlands cover only 3% of the global land area but contain ~ 30% of the soil carbon (C) (Yu et al., 2014).
+Pristine peatlands, characterized by waterlogged situations, accumulate CO2 from the atmosphere as partially decayed vegetation, owing to the anoxic and cool conditions constraining the decomposition of organic matter (Gorham, 1991).
+Multi-year field measurements indicate that northern peatlands are currently sinks for layer of the peat (i.e., acrotelm), but decreases as the plant material becomes more decomposed in the lower layer that is permanently saturated (i.e., catotelm) (Ingram, 1978; Clymo, 1992).
+When water storage decreases, the water table falls, lateral flow and mass inputs decrease, so the peat surface drops relative to the water table (Belyea

+30 CO2 with a net uptake rate between 0 to 80 g C m-2 yr-1 (~ 0.1 to 0.5 Pg C yr-1 globally) (Roulet et al., 2007; Nilsson et al., 2008; Dinsmore et al., 2010; Helfter et al., 2015).
 However, drying of peatlands by natural or anthropogenic disturbance could potentially weaken the sink strength or release the historically stored peat back into the atmosphere (Wu and Roulet, 2014; Qiu et al., 2020).